SachinKodagoda/lucitech-interview/README.md

 # 🚀 React Frontend

-## 📋 Requirements
+## 💻 Requirements

-- Node 18.0.0 or higher (latest LTS version used)
+- ✅ Node 18.0.0 or higher (latest LTS version recommended)
-- npm / yarn / pnpm (yarn 1.22.22 is used)
+- 📦 Package manager: npm / yarn / pnpm (yarn 1.22.22 is used)
-- biome is used for formatting and linting (optional)
+- 🧹 Biome for formatting and linting (optional)
-- (eslint and prettier not used)
+- ℹ️ (eslint and prettier not used)

 ## 📁 Project Structure